SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-12-thoughts-on-variants.md

 ## 2 paths that both lead to herd immunity&hellip; but are _very_ different

 Just so you can see how unequal it all is, look at the map.
 Ashish Jha is the head of the Brown University School of Public Health.
+Note well his comparison of the different paths to "success" taken by the very few states that are in good shape:

 <blockquote class="twitter-tweet">
   <p lang="en" dir="ltr">